Ask Keri: Is sourdough bread good for you?

-The Hidden Benefit of Sourdough Bread
+The Hidden Benefits of Sourdough Bread

 The cultures don’t survive the baking process (bummer!), but lactic acid is created (bonus!), and that does the body a whole lot of good.

-However, before you run to the bakery, remember, sourdough bread is well … bread!
+However, before you run to the bakery, remember, sourdough bread is well … bread.
 I’m guessing you didn’t need me to tell you that.

-If you’re gonna eat a slice of bread with your next meal, consider making the switch from your sugary, preservativey, packaged version to tangy, crunchy on the outside, soft and chewy on the inside sourdough.
+As I like to remind all of my clients, too much of (almost) anything is never a good thing.
+If you’re gonna eat a slice of bread with your next meal, consider making the switch from your sugary, preservative-laden, packaged version to tangy, crunchy on the outside, soft and chewy on the inside sourdough.